Madonox/Roblox-RPM/index.md

 If you wish to view the source code, you may do so [here](https://github.com/Madonox/Roblox-RPM).

 **DISCLAIMER:**
-I am NOT responsible for any malicious code that gets inserted into your game!
+I am NOT responsible for any malicious code that you may insert into your game!
 I try my best to moderate the packages, but I am only one person so it takes time for me to delete malicious packages!

 ### Creating a package